Registers a function that will be called when the device disconnects from the agent

 The callback will only be triggered by a state transition: the device has to have first connected for the agent to register that it has subsequently disconnected, and thus execute the callback.
 If the device was never online to begin with, the callback will not be run.
 Equally, if the device disconnects then reconnects quickly, the agent may not notice the brief disconnection and, again, the callback will not be triggered.

-The agent pings the device every nine minutes; if the device fails to acknowledge the ping within 20 seconds, its is declared to be offline.
+The agent pings the device every nine minutes; if the device fails to acknowledge the ping within 20 seconds, it is declared to be offline.
+This period longer for cellular.

 In addition, the agent-device connection’s TCP keepalive scheme is configured so that the server will register that the device is not connected after 106 seconds.
 When the device acknowledges a server ping, a 55-second keepalive timer is instantiated.
 When the timer fires, the device is pinged.
 If the device does not acknowledge this ping, it is pinged a second time after 17 seconds and then again after a further 17 seconds.
 If this third ping is not acknowledged within 17 seconds, the agent is informed that the device is offline.